borntofrappe/game-development/README.md

 The goal of this repo starts out simple: follow [this introduction course](https://www.youtube.com/playlist?list=PLWKjhJtqVAbluXJKKbCIb4xd7fcRkpzoz) to learn a bit about game development.

+In the numbered folders, I follow the course to recreate the presented games.

-In the **Games** folder, I reconsider the projects to practice with both lua and love2d in a less guided fashion.
+In the **Games** folder, I continue to practice by creating either a variant of the proposed games, or new games altogether.

 ## Reasons